HSA Contribution Limits: Everything You Need to Know

 Married couples who are eligible are allowed to make two catch-up contributions if both spouses are at least 55 years old.
 The spouse’s contribution must be made in a separate HSA in their own name.
 Catch-up contribution amounts are not indexed.
 Any contribution increase would mean a statutory change.

 If you need help in determining whether you can benefit from an HSA, or have a question about contributions to an existing HSA, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel will only use lawyers who graduated from the top five percent of law schools such as Harvard Law and Yale Law, and who also have an average of 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.